guineadude/LeetCode75/README.md

 From the repository root, compile the runner with `clang++ -std=c++23 run-problem.cpp -o run-problem.exe`, then run `./run-problem.exe`.
-Choose a numbered problem from the menu to compile and run its .cpp file.
-Each runnable solution needs its own main function to supply testcases.
+Choose a completed numbered problem from the menu to compile and run its .cpp file.
+Each runnable solution needs its own `main` function to supply test cases.

+## Scratch Work

+Use `testing.cpp` as a blank private workspace for experimenting with a solution.
+When a solution is ready, move it into the matching numbered problem file and update the progress checklist below.
+Numbered files marked incomplete may intentionally be empty or contain unrelated practice code, so the filename and progress checklist determine which LeetCode problems are complete.

 | Folder |          Topic          |
 | :----: | :---------------------: |